nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

-Each of the five main components (also shown in the diagram above), except `Encryption`,
+Each of the main components (also shown in the diagram above), except `Encryption`,

 * defines its *API* in an `interface` with the same name as the Component.
 * implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.